ozone-his/ozone-analytics/README.md

 **Note**: The gateway.docker.internal is a special DNS name that resolves to the host machine from within containers.
 It is only available for Mac and Windows.
 For Linux, use the docker host IP by default 172.17.0.1

-### Streaming and flatening pipelines only (without Superset)
+### Streaming and flattening pipelines only (without Superset)

-In cases where you don't need to start Superset (for example when you will use the Parquet export job to create Parquet files to later upload onto Minio or S3, or if you want to plug your own BI tool) you can start only the streaming and flatening data pipelines by running:
+In cases where you don't need to start Superset (for example when you will use the Parquet export job to create Parquet files to later upload onto Minio or S3, or if you want to plug your own BI tool) you can start only the streaming and flattening data pipelines by running:

 ```bash
 docker compose -f docker-compose-migration.yaml -f docker-compose-db.yaml -f docker-compose-data-pipelines-local.yaml up -d --build